marcelmay/apache-knox-exporter/README.md

   ```
   # User for connecting to Knox
   username : 'foo'
-  # Password for authenticating user
+  # Password for authenticating Knox user
   password : '***'

   # WebHDFS STATUS call directory or file path